Hair Miniaturization: What is it & 8 Ways to Help Stop It

 Scalp massages can be effective in preventing or partially reversing hair miniaturization.

 The reasons behind this effect are not entirely clear.
-Very interestingly, however, the researchers discovered the manual stimulation of the scalp could literally alter the expression of certain genes related to the hair growth cycle.
+Very interestingly, however, the researchers discovered the manual stimulation of the scalp could alter the expression of certain genes related to the hair growth cycle.

 The great thing about scalp massage is you can do it anytime and anywhere.
 With just five minutes every day, you can positively impact hair growth and perhaps even put an end to miniaturization and future shedding.